gambol99/platform-tenant/README.md

 ## Structure

 - `clusters/` - Contains cluster configuration YAML files
+- `clusters/hub` - Contains the cluster definitions for a hub and spoke deployment model.
 - `workloads` - Contains the application workloads to deploy to the clusters.
 - `terraform/` - Infrastructure code for provisioning EKS clusters
   - Creates VPC, subnets, and EKS cluster